Thairath Online

 Interview19 Jan 2026 10:19 GMT+7

-Share article
+Share

 1. Tax Filing Schedule for 2026

-• Online filing (e-Filing): from 1 January to 8 April 2026 (an 8-day extension compared to paper filing).
+• Online filing (e-Filing): from 1 January to 8 April 2026 (8 days extension compared to paper filing).

-Minimum income thresholds requiring filing (for singles):
+Minimum income thresholds for filing (for singles):

-• For salary income only (Section 40(1)): filing is required if income exceeds 120,000 THB/year.
+• If only salary income (Section 40(1)): must file if income exceeds 120,000 THB per year.

-Types of tax return forms used:
+Types of tax forms used for filing:

-1. P.N.D.
-91: for individuals with salary income only.
+1. Form PND 91: for individuals with salary income only.

-• Income below 10,000 THB/month (120,000 THB/year): no filing or tax payment required.
+• Income below 10,000 THB/month (120,000 THB/year): no filing and no tax payment required.

-• Income between 10,001 and 26,583 THB/month: filing required but no tax payment yet, as net income after expenses and personal deductions does not exceed 150,000 THB, which is tax-exempt.
+• Income between 10,001 - 26,583 THB/month: must file, but no tax payment required (after deducting expenses and personal allowances, net income does not exceed 150,000 THB, which is tax-exempt).

 4. Steps for Online Filing (e-Filing)